 STAY TUNED: UPCOMING ANNOUNCEMENTS

-This Spring, we will release "Lovingly Prepared by," a reality series about our first year of orchestrating.
+In 2023, we will release "Lovingly Prepared by," a reality series about our first year of orchestrating.
 In addition to being masterful community organizers, some of us are bonafide characters - prepare yourselves to experience delight and wonder.

 WAYS TO HELP

 • Volunteer (In-Person or Virtual).
-For details message us at feeddurhamnc-at-gmail-dot-com.
+For details, message us at feeddurhamnc-at-gmail-dot-com.

 • Repost our GoFundMe, Report Backs, news stories, and photos.
 Please offer a few words about why you support the work of Feed Durham along with a link to the GoFundMe - especially when posting Report Backs, news, or photos - just in case people don't have time to read the full post.